yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 ## Step 6: Get the OTT (one-time token)

-Once the customer fills out the requested data in Yuno's payment forms, the SDK provides the one-time token.
+After the customer fills out the requested data in Yuno's payment forms, the SDK provides the one-time token.
 The configuration function `yuno.CreatePayment(oneTimeToken)` is then triggered with the one-time token.

 ```javascript
 yunoCreatePayment(oneTimeToken);
 ```

-You can also use `tokenWithInformation` to receive any additional info given by the customer in the checkout such as installments or document type/number:
+You can also use `tokenWithInformation` to receive additional information provided by the customer in the checkout, such as installments or document type/number:

 ```javascript
 yunoCreatePayment(oneTimeToken, tokenWithInformation);